CVUA-RRW/FooDMe/config/README.md

 If using the benchmark mode, sdd information for your reference samples in the `reference.tsv` template.
 Note that proportions are given as fractions in the [0, 1] interval.

+## Parameter space exploration configuration

+To configure a parameter space exploration analysis, modify the file `config_paramspace.yaml` according to your needs.

+For specific details about the parameters check the documentation.